MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## What's new for call queues in the past six months

-- May 01 - Authorized Users - authorized users may now update call queue main greeting, music on hold in queue and the shared voicemail greeting for overflow and timeout.
+- May 01 - **Authorized users** - authorized users may now update call queue main greeting, music on hold in queue, and the shared voicemail greeting for overflow and timeout.

 ## Steps to create a call queue